larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

 }
 ```

-If URL can't be resolved, `dns.resolve` will throw an error.
+If URL can't be resolved, `dns.resolve` will throw an error, otherwise an array
+of IP addresses will be returned for the URL.